tamojeetK/TERRIBLY-TINY-TALES-Assignment/README.md

 8. To export the histogram data as a CSV file, click the "Export" button.
 The application will generate a CSV file named `histogram_data.csv` that can be downloaded to your local machine.

 ---
 ## Code Overview

-The code in `App.js` file represents the main component of the Word Frequency Histogram application.

-- The imports at the beginning of the file bring in the necessary dependencies. `React` is imported for building the user interface, while `useState` and `useEffect` are React hooks used for managing state and side effects, respectively.
-The `'./App.css'` import is for styling the component.
-- The `App` function component is defined.
-It represents the root component of the application.
-- The state variables are defined using the `useState` hook:
+The app is built using React and uses hooks such as `useState` and `useEffect` to manage state and side effects.

+### State Management

+The app uses several state variables to manage different aspects of its behavior:

-    - `histogramData` stores an array representing the word frequency data.
+- `histogramData`: An array of `[word, frequency]` tuples representing the word frequency histogram data.
-    - `isLoading` indicates whether the application is currently fetching data.
+- `isLoading`: A boolean indicating whether the app is currently fetching data from the URL.
-    - `showSubmitButton` determines whether the submit button should be displayed.
+- `showSubmitButton`: A boolean indicating whether to show the "Submit" button.
-    - `showCheckMark` controls the visibility of the check mark animation after exporting.
+- `showCheckMark`: A boolean indicating whether to show a check mark animation after exporting the data.
+- `chartOptions`: An object representing the options for the ApexCharts bar chart.
+- `chartSeries`: An array representing the series data for the ApexCharts bar chart.

+### Fetching Data

-- The `fetchWordFrequency` function is an asynchronous function responsible for fetching the word frequency data from the Terribly Tiny Tales API.
-It sets the state variables accordingly to update the UI with the fetched data.
+The `fetchWordFrequency` function is responsible for fetching text data from a URL, processing it, and updating the state with the resulting histogram data.

-- The `handleExport` function is invoked when the export button is clicked.
-It prepares the histogram data for export by converting it into a CSV format.
-It creates a download link for the CSV file, attaches it to the DOM, and triggers a click event to initiate the download.
-Additionally, it sets the `showCheckMark` state to `true` to display the check mark animation and sets a timeout to hide it after 2 seconds.
-- The JSX code represents the structure and layout of the application UI:
-    - The submit button is conditionally rendered based on the `showSubmitButton` state.
-    - When the submit button is clicked and data is available, the histogram table is displayed.
-    - The histogram table is populated with rows containing word and frequency information.
-The width of the frequency visualization is dynamically set based on the frequency value.
-    - The export button is rendered, and its content is conditionally set based on the `showCheckMark` state.
-If `showCheckMark` is `true`, an image element with the check mark animation is displayed; otherwise, the button displays the text "Export".
-- The component is exported as the default export from the file.
+First, it sets `isLoading` to `true` to indicate that data is being fetched.
+Then, it uses the `fetch` function to fetch text data from a URL and converts it into an array of words using `split`.

+Next, it uses a `Map` to count the frequency of each word in the array.
+It then converts the `Map` into an array of `[word, frequency]` tuples and sorts it in descending order of frequency.

+Finally, it updates the `histogramData` state with the top 20 most frequent words, sets `isLoading` to `false`, and hides the "Submit" button by setting `showSubmitButton` to `false`.

+### Updating Chart Data

+The app uses a `useEffect` hook to update the chart options and series whenever the histogram data changes.

+First, it updates the chart options by setting the x-axis categories to be an array of words from the histogram data.
+Then, it updates the chart series by setting its data to be an array of frequencies from the histogram data.

+### Rendering Chart

+The app uses the `ReactApexChart` component from the `react-apexcharts` library to render a bar chart representing the word frequency histogram.
+It passes in the chart options and series as props to this component.

+### Exporting Data

+The app provides an export feature that allows users to download the histogram data as a CSV file.
+This is implemented in the `handleExport` function.

+First, it constructs a CSV string by iterating over each `[word, frequency]` tuple in the histogram data and appending a row containing these values separated by a comma.

+Next, it creates an anchor element with its href attribute set to a data URI representing this CSV string and its download attribute set to `"histogram_data.csv"`.
+It then appends this anchor element to document body and triggers a click event on it to initiate download.

+Finally, it shows a check mark animation by setting `showCheckMark` to true for 2 seconds.

 This code forms the core functionality of the Word Frequency Histogram application, handling data fetching, UI rendering, and the export feature with the check mark animation.